NHL, Trump, and Heated Rivalry Merger

 Olympics, Trump, and heated rivalry—fiction vs reality.

-A viral online controversy this week is drawing attention to an unexpected intersection of politics, sports, and pop culture: Olympic hockey, former President Donald Trump, and the influence of a popular fictional series.
+A viral online controversy this week is drawing attention to an unexpected intersection of politics, sports, and pop culture: Olympic hockey, President Donald Trump, and the influence of a popular fictional series.

 Following Team USA’s gold medal victories in men’s and women’s hockey at the 2026 Winter Olympics, a video circulated online allegedly showing Trump congratulating the men’s team in a phone call.
 Clip